hamzayawa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 [2-path](https://github.com/hamzayawa/alx-system_engineering-devops/blob/master/0x03-shell_variables_expansions/2-path) - Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.

+[3-paths](https://github.com/hamzayawa/alx-system_engineering-devops/blob/master/0x03-shell_variables_expansions/3-paths) - Create a script that counts the number of directories in the PATH.